Passer au contenu

 Execution

-1. Place your hands on the bar with your arms straight.
+1. Place your hands on the bar with straight arms.

 2. Lift your legs up until you’re in a handstand position.